ISPP-07/backend/README.md

 ### Docker

 To launch the backend locally with Docker you must change the Dockerfile environment variables: `MONGO_USER`, `MONGO_PASSWORD` and `MONGO_DB`.
 Then run command: `docker-compose up`.
-With this you can browse to localhost:8000/docs to see the swagger
+With this you can browse to localhost:8000/docs to see the swagger.

+Remember to have mongo launched.

 ## An overview of the api